sergimolina/stefmap_ros/README.md

 #### Services:
     ~get_stefmap (stefmap_ros/GetSTeFMap)
-        It returns a STeF-map prediction given a time (unix) and the model order (frequency components to use to calculate the output)
+        It returns a STeF-map prediction given a time (unix) and the model order (frequency components to use to calculate the output).
+        An example on how obtain stefmap prediction can be found in: https://github.com/sergimolina/stefmap_ros/blob/master/src/stefmap_client_currenttime.py

 #### Parameters:
     ~grid_size (float, default: 1)